dotnet/designs/accepted/2020/net5/net5.md

 * **SupportedOSPlatformVersion is defaulted to TargetPlatformVersion**.
 However, the customer can override this in the project file to a lower version (using a higher version than `TargetPlatformVersion` should generate an error).

- * **_TargetFrameworkVersionWithoutV is normally set only internally in the Microsft.NET.Sdk SDK**.
-   However, the customer might want to use this instead of `TargetFrameworkVersion` because the resulting value is not a string then and is then easily checkable to trap newer or older framework targets to do special stuff with each.
-This is used in the SDK as well for default implicit framework/packagereferences.

 _**Open Issue**.
 Please note that `net5.0`+ will map the TFI to `.NETCoreApp`.
 We need to announce this change so that package authors with custom .props and